pollen-robotics/reachy-2021-docs/content/advanced/software/usage/index.md

 ros2 service list
 ```

-If you want finer control of which packages should run on your Reachy, see the section [Using services]({{< ref "services" >}}).
+If you want finer control of which packages should run on your Reachy automatically as services, see the section [Using services]({{< ref "services" >}}).

 ## Launch kinematics services

-Kinematics services are available to provide inverse and forward kinematics services for the arms, as well as inverse kinematics for Orbita.
+Kinematics services are available to provide inverse and forward kinematics services for the arms, as well as inverse kinematics for Orbita, the spherical joint used in Reachy's neck.

 Launch files are available to start the ROS services you need: